FAQ

 What is Independent Legal Advice (ILA) and why is it required?

 Independent Legal Advice is a requirement for all Canadian reverse mortgages.
 You must meet privately with a lawyer (or notary in Quebec) who is not connected to the lender.
 The lawyer ensures you fully understand the loan terms, your obligations, and the impact on your estate.
 This protects borrowers and is paid for by the borrower, typically $300–$700.
+Read our full ILA guide for details.

 Which lender should I choose?